 - Assessment activity: 100 study hours

-In the first year, you will have two assignments.
+In the first module, you will have two assignments.
 The first is a reflective discussion of your own mathematical learning with an activity, which you then relate to children’s learning for the same activity.
 For the second assignment you will mentor or coach a colleague and reflect on their development as well as your own as a mathematics leader.

 Facilities and Special Features